Gian518/twitchy/README.md

 - **src/auth.ts**: Handles user first authentication and group invitations.
 - **src/KVmanager.ts**: Manages key-value storage operations.
 - **src/store.ts**: Provides utility functions to get environment variables and other configurations.
+- **src/middlewares/broadcaster.ts**: Custom middleware for grammY that checks if the user is the Twitch broadcaster
+- **src/middlewares/i18n.ts**: Custom localization middleware for grammY that doesn't require Node, the FS library or a server environment to run (which is a requirement for Cloudflare Workers)
+- **src/locales**: The folder that stores localization files in .ts format.
+The filename of a single language must use ISO 639-1 format.

 ## Todo list